ilyaminichev/iOSWKWebViewAppTemplatePersistentCookiesWorkLikeACharm/README.md

 1. Option to browse local website (web app) shipped within iOS app bundle content (not only remote website by URL)
 2. Option to open external links (not your web app's URLS, other domains, website, external URLs, "You're leaving our website/app feature") in a visible mini-browser in app or even open some links or domains in Safari (or preferred default iOS web browsing app)
 3. Option to display "no internet connection" if there is no internet connection currently or browsing remote website fails by some other reason, or even "our servers currently down" if there internet connection is OK but your remote web app fails by certain HTTP status codes.
 With button "Try to connect again"
+4. Add russian translation to README.md and even probably all the code comments (when I realize how, also feel free to pull request your translation to your native language or other you know well or fork!)

+If you're looking for Android WebView App Template my best recommendation would be https://github.com/slymax/webview - also works like a charm! (other author, not me)

 Contact me easily anytime!
 Email ilyaminichev [at] gmail [dot] com